Safe Surf Lab

 You should use Kinsta if:

-• You need email hosting included: Kinsta, like most premium managed WordPress hosts, does not provide email hosting.
-You’ll need to use a separate service like Google Workspace or Microsoft 365.
+• You need email hosting included: Kinsta focuses solely on WordPress hosting and doesn’t provide email services, meaning you’ll need to use a third-party like Google Workspace or Zoho Mail.

 Alternatives worth considering